awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/create_deploy_PHP_symfony2.md

    eb create
    ```

 1. When you are prompted for the Elastic Beanstalk environment name, type the name of the environment\.
 Elastic Beanstalk automatically creates an environment name based on your application name\.
-If you want to accept the default, press **Enter**\.
+To accept the default, press **Enter**\.

    ```
    Enter Environment Name
    (default is HelloWorld-env):
    ```
 **Note**
-If you have a space in your application name, make sure you do not have a space in your environment name\.
+If you have a space in your application name, be sure you do not have a space in your environment name\.

 1. When you are prompted to provide a CNAME prefix, type the CNAME prefix you want to use\.
 Elastic Beanstalk automatically creates a CNAME prefix based on the environment name\.
-If you want to accept the default, press **Enter**\.
+To accept the default, press **Enter**\.

    ```
    Enter DNS CNAME prefix